virgo-agent-toolkit/virgo-update-service/README.md

       2. wait for all instances to download the PkgCloud bucket
       3. report back to the group that an upgrade to version X.Y.Z is allowed
       4. profit
-  * Store in cassandra
+  * On upgrade, trigger a webhook with payload information of the upgrade
-    1. The channel and version number for traceability
+    1. Timestamp, channel and version number for traceability